hareth14/vemco-visitor-analytics/README.md

 A Postman collection is provided to facilitate API testing.

-- Import the `Vemco Visitor Analytics API.postman_collection.json` file located in the `postman` directory.
+- Import the `vemo-analytics.postman_collection.json` file located in the `postman` directory.
 - The collection includes all endpoints with example requests and expected responses.

 ---